 If you’re already maxing out your 401(k) contributions, your HSA can serve as another place for you to save for retirement.
 HSA funds remain in your account from year-to-year if they aren’t spent, and you even retain ownership of the account if you leave your job or switch health plans.
 That means any investment earnings in your HSA have the potential to grow for decades, effectively creating an extra tax-advantaged retirement fund—in addition to your 401(k) and any IRAs—that you can earmark for health-care expenses later in life.
 Keep in mind, though, that if you switch from a high deductible health plan to another type of health plan, you will not be able to contribute further to an HSA until you are once again covered by a high deductible health plan.

 You may also get some help from your employer.
 In 2018, about 4-in-10 companies contributed to employee HSA accounts, giving an average of $515.4

 If you use after-tax dollars to pay for big-ticket health expenses now, you can also save your receipts to give yourself a windfall via a tax-free HSA reimbursement years or decades later—even if you choose to use the money prior to retirement.

 “You have the flexibility to submit claims for qualified medical expenses that you’ve already paid out-of-pocket since establishing your HSA and get reimbursed whenever you want,” says Jennifer Cacciatore, Executive Director, HR Retirement & Investments, for Morgan Stanley.

 While you aren’t allowed to contribute to an HSA once you’ve enrolled in Medicare, these accounts offer new benefits in retirement.
-In addition to using your HSA for qualified medical expenses, after age 65 you can use it for non-medical expenses without penalty, though taxes will be incurred.5 And, unlike 401(k) plans and IRAs, HSAs don’t have minimum distribution requirements once you turn 70 ½, so you can keep your money in the HSA until you’re ready to use it.
+In addition to using your HSA for qualified medical expenses, after age 65 you can use it for non-medical expenses without penalty, though taxes will be incurred.5 And, unlike 401(k) plans and IRAs, HSAs don’t have minimum distribution requirements, so you can keep your money in the HSA until you’re ready to use it.